rsmaller/subnettergui/README.md

 ## Overview

 Subnetter++ is a graphical interface for Subnetting and VLSM calculations written in C++.
-This tool has a variety of tools for learning how to subnet and calculating subnets.
+This tool has a variety of tools for calculating subnets and learning how to subnet.

 ## Dependencies